jobomat/hdm_cg/README.md

 4. Choose a *Minipipe Template* (ca_stupro).
 5. Click *Create Project*.

-## Switch to existing Minipipe Project
-In the *Settings* click *Choose Config* and load the *minipipe_config.json* which normally resides in *pipeline/minipipe* in the project folder.

-At the moment it is save to restart Minipipe after that by clicking on the *HdM* button again.
+##3.2 Complete your Settings

-## Set a Username
+###3.2.1 Set a Username
 In the Minipipe Settings under *Current User* choose a short username e.g. your shorthand HdM account name (xy123) and click *Save to Global Config File*.

 The user info is saved on a per-computer-account-basis.
 If you are working at the same project on different computers and/or under different user accounts but want to use the same user name in each environment, make sure to choose the same user name and save it to the global config for each computer/accout.

 You could choose different names to later differentiate from which account or computer a file was saved if that is of any use for you.

+###3.2.2 Set a (Remote) Render Base Path
+The setting *Path at Render Location* should contain the path to your Maya at the location where you are planning to render your scenes at a render farm.
+At HdM this is typically one of the cg-drives (L:/, M:/, N:/) followed by the sub directories to your Maya project (eg. M:/MyProject/3d).

+##3.3 Switch to existing Minipipe Project
+In the *Settings* click *Choose Config* and load the *minipipe_config.json* which normally resides in *pipeline/minipipe* in the project folder.

+At the moment it is save to restart Minipipe after that by clicking on the *HdM* button again.

-## Working with Minipipe
+##3.4 Working with Minipipe
 Minipipe is a folder- and filename-convention based load/save/reference/cache helper for your project (with a little meta-info here and there contained in the *"minipipe_meta"* node of the files saved or created with Minipipe).

-In short it suggests certain INPUT and OUTPUT actions based on the *type* (char, prop, set, shot, extra) and the existent *departments* (mod, rig, shd, ani, rnd) of a file in your project.
+In short it suggests certain INPUT and OUTPUT actions based on the *type* (char, prop, set, shot) and the existent *departments* (mod, rig, shd, ani, rnd) of a file in your project.

 It makes it easy to create versions, releases, references and caches.
 All executed actions are standard Maya actions that could also be performed the standard Maya way.